 Prohibitionists Have Targeted Sex Workers for Over 100 Years

 Historically, prohibitionists have partnered with law enforcement and religious leaders to suppress vices, including prostitution, pornography, and alcohol.
 Anti-vice squads in the 1870s targeted immigrant-owned businesses, brothels, and people who distributed condoms or information about birth control.
 In 1910, the Mann Act, also known as the White-Slave Traffic Act, prohibited the transportation of women across state lines for “immoral purposes.”
 Rather than rescuing abducted women, this law was broadly used to prosecute consensual interracial relationships.1

 Laws targeting female sex workers have often been broadly applied to all women in public spaces.
 During World War I and World War II, under the guise of protecting the public from sexually transmitted infections (STIs), “promiscuous” women were arrested.
 In 1918, the “American Plan” empowered law enforcement to arrest women who were profiled as sex workers, to prevent the spread of disease among soldiers heading off to war.2 Lawmakers claimed that women — particularly low-income women of color — spread STIs, not men.
-These laws shut down brothels and forced sex workers into the hands of organized crime and predatory pimps.
+These laws shut down brothels and forced sex workers into the hands of organized crime and predatory traffickers.
 Prohibitionists applauded these efforts as “saving” women and society from immoral practices.3